Monday, October 10, 2011

 Having advanced "to the front rank of his profession" at the beginning of the 1880s, Ariosto A. Wiley's sterling character eventually resulted in his being nominated for a seat in the Alabama House of Representatives in 1883.
-He would win that election and represented Montgomery County in that body in the session of 1884-85, also serving on the committees on the Revision of Laws and Commerce and Common Carriers.
-Further political honors had been accorded to him in 1880 and 1884 when he served as a delegate to the Democratic National Convention, the latter year seeing Grover Cleveland win the Presidency.
+He would win that election and represented Montgomery County in that body in the session of 1884-85, serving on the committees on the Revision of Laws and Commerce and Common Carriers during that term.
+Further political honors had been accorded to him in 1880 and 1884 when he served as a delegate to the Democratic National Convention, in the latter year seeing Grover Cleveland win the Presidency.

 Reelected to the state house in 1887, Wiley would go on to serve in the sessions of 1888-89, and 1896-97.
 The years 1890-1893 saw him serving in the Alabama Senate, a body that he would be reelected to for the session of 1898-1899.
 In the last named year Wiley was appointed by then President William McKinley as a Lieutenant Colonel in the 5th Reg.
 U.S. Volunteer Infantry, an outfit that would soon be deployed to Cuba for the Spanish American War.
 Wiley would also be retained as an adviser to General Leonard Wood, with whom he would help establish a "civil government" in Cuba's Eastern province.